Remote working for lawyers is generally less heard of. Nonetheless, it’s a trend that’s slowly growing, accelerated by the current pandemic.

 - Join.me: This tool lets you host your own meeting, or join one.
 Other products include GoTo Meeting,GotoWebinar, and GotoRoom, to name a few.
 Its secure audio, recording, and scheduling feature ensures case data stays confidential cases.

-- Flowdock: Flowdock by CA technologies is a handy collaboration tool for lawyers.
+- Flowdock: Flowdock by CA technologies is a remote working tool for law firms.
 It lets you customize settings for notifications and alerts.
 The Appear integration lets you activate instant video chatting.
 The threading facility lets you cut through the noise and access relevant message threads different associates send you.

 Can Attorneys Work Remotely?